 There are dozens of shirt collar styles for the classic dress shirt.
-We’ve whittled down the list to the six essentials we believe every man should know.
+We’ve whittled down the list to the six essentials we believe every man should know (opens in new window).
 Use this simple guide to educate yourself on the basic options available and the appropriate ways to wear them.

-This classic standby works for any man, in any suit and with any necktie knot.
+This classic standby works for any man, in any suit, and with any necktie knot.
 You can’t go wrong with this time-tested fail-safe.

 Button Down Collar

-The Spread Collar is most common in Britain and Italy.
+The spread collar is most common in Britain and Italy.
 As its name suggests, the points of this collar are spread apart at a very wide angle.
 This gives the wearer a sophisticated and self-possessed look.

 Popular in the 1920s and the 1960s, the tab collar features a snap or button tab that, when fastened, lifts and frames the tie knot.
 The tab collar saw a small surge in popularity after it was featured in the 2012 James Bond film, Skyfall.
 This collar must be worn with a necktie.

 Most other shirt collar styles are variations on these 6 basics.
-Length of point, collar spread and height will vary.
+Length of the point, collar spread and height will vary.
 In terms of wearability, straight collars tend to work best for rounder faces and a wider spread tends to suit narrower or oval faces.
 Though many believe these rules are absolute, we believe you should choose the collar style that best matches your personal style and attitude.
 Which is your favorite collar style?